-On Thursday night at Uniprix Stadium, Canadian teenager Denis Shapovalov earned the biggest win of his career when he defeated world no.1 Rafael Nadal in three sets (3-6, 6-4, 7-6 (4)) at Rogers Cup presented by National Bank.
+On Thursday night at STADE IGA, Canadian teenager Denis Shapovalov earned the biggest win of his career when he defeated world no.1 Rafael Nadal in three sets (3-6, 6-4, 7-6 (4)) at Rogers Cup presented by National Bank.

 When the epic battle, which went on for nearly three hours (2:46), finally came to an end, the crowd gave Shapovalov a boisterous ovation on Centre Court.

 At 18 years and four months, Shapovalov becomes the second youngest player in history to defeat Rafael Nadal.
 Two years ago, Borna Coric got the better of the Spaniard, who was not in the fine shape he is today.